maslab-ufrgs/TAP_GA_QL/README.md

                         Print the amount of drivers per route for each OD pair(Warning:QL only!
-Also, note that the number of OD pairs can be very large!). (default: False) -d, --printDriversPerLink
+Also, note that the number of OD pairs can be very large!). (default: False) --printDriversPerLink
-                        Print the number of drivers in each link in the output file. (default: False) --printEdges          Print the travel time per edge. (default: False) -o, --printODpair     Print the average travel time in the header in the output file. (default: False) -i PRINTINTERVAL, --printInterval PRINTINTERVAL
+                        Print the number of drivers in each link in the output file. (default: False) --printEdges          Print the travel time per edge. (default: False) --printODpair         Print the average travel time in the header in the output file. (default: False) --printInterval PRINTINTERVAL
                         Interval by which the messages are written in the output file. (default: 1)
   -e ELITE_SIZE, --elite_size ELITE_SIZE